NIOSH issues guidelines for use of sharps boxes

 "When you evaluate your overall needlestick injury [rate] and prevention program in a hospital, if sharps disposal containers have been a problem, these would be some of the things that you could evaluate," says Linda Martin, PhD, director of NIOSH HIV activity.
 "Or, if you’re replacing your sharps disposal containers for some reason, these would be recommendations to consider about height and placement.
 There is also a good bit of information in the document about doing a risk assessment to decide the kind of sharps that each area [in the facility] might be disposing."

-NIOSH noted that studies show as many as a third of the nation's estimated 800,000 annual needlesticks are related to disposal.2-5 Among the contributing factors are sharps disposal practices, inadequate container design, inappropriate container placement, and overfilling.
+In issuing the document, NIOSH noted that studies have shown as many as one-third of the estimated 800,000 annual needlesticks in the United States are related to disposal.2-5 The injuries are related to a number of factors, including sharps disposal practices by the user, inadequate sharps disposal container design, inappropriate sharps disposal container placement, and overfilling of sharps disposal containers.

-Correct, consistent use of rigid sharps disposal containers in the health care environment has been shown to reduce the number of needlesticks, NIOSH stressed.
-Studies show placement of disposal boxes in all patient and treatment rooms decreases the frequency of injury; well-placed containers reduce recapping injuries sharps by as much as 80%, NIOSH noted.6 In addition to engineering controls such as the use of rigid sharps disposal containers, organizational controls are vital to prevention.
+The correct and consistent use of rigid sharps disposal containers in the health care environment has been demonstrated to reduce the number of needlesticks, NIOSH emphasized.
+Studies indicate that placement of disposal boxes in all patient and treatment rooms decreases the frequency of sharps injury.
+Investigators have concluded that appropriately placed sharps disposal containers reduce injuries related to recapping of sharps by as much as 80%, NIOSH noted.6 In addition to engineering controls such as the use of rigid sharps disposal containers, organizational controls are a vital part of an overall prevention strategy.
 Those include the elimination of unnecessary sharps, changes in device-handling procedures, worker education and training, and placement of sharps disposal containers where sharps are used, the document concludes.

-An individual or group in the health care set-ting should be assigned responsibility for regular maintenance of containers, including frequently assessing their fill levels and changing them before they are overfilled, NIOSH says.
-Also, each time a reusable container is returned to service after reprocessing, the facility should confirm that it meets its original performance criteria.
-Reusable containers should be rendered free of infectious organisms and material each time they are reprocessed and before they are returned to service.
+An individual or a group within the health care setting should be assigned the responsibility for regular monitoring and maintenance of sharps disposal containers, including frequently assessing fill levels of containers and changing containers before they are overfilled, NIOSH recommends.
+In addition, each time a reusable sharps disposal container is returned to service after reprocessing, the facility should confirm that it meets its original performance criteria.
+Reusable sharps disposal containers should be rendered free of infectious organisms and infectious material each time they are reprocessed and before they are returned to service.

-Patients must be factored into the risk assessment.
-Pediatric or psychiatric units may need more secure or portable boxes than adult wards.
-"You have to weigh the safety of the worker vs. the safety of the patient," Martin says.
-"We emph-asize asking the workers to help evaluate the problem.
+"You have to weigh the safety of the worker vs. the safety of the patient," Martin notes.
+"We emphasize asking the workers to help evaluate the problem.
 Maybe, as a group, decide what are the greatest security needs and how they may conflict with worker safety."